lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 fetchResults() has the changes:

-1. Replace "resultsFetched" with check that “outputRequest” is valid
+1. "resultsFetched" has been replaced with check that “outputRequest” is valid

 ```cpp
         if (nullptr == outputRequest) {